 Ash Wednesday is also when we begin to do penance for Lent.
-Penance is self punishment.
+Penance is an act of religious devotion performed to show sorrow for having committed a sin.
 We do this to improve our relationship with God and others.
 The Church suggests three special practices of penance for Lent:

 (Write the bold words on the board).

 Pray- go to Mass more often, pray more often.

 During Lent the Stations of the Cross (prayers about the journey Jesus made to his crucifixion on Good Friday) are said at our church every Friday.
 My family goes to this every Friday during Lent.

 Fast- going without food or eating less.
 It can also mean giving up a certain food or treat.

 My husband is giving up Diet Coke during Lent.
 My son is eating less sweets during Lent.

 Almsgiving- means doing good for others.
 That can be giving gifts of money or help to others.

 The money my husband does not spend for Diet Cokes he will collect.
 At the end of Lent he will give the money to the poor.

 Introduce activities: What day does Lent begin?
 Ash Wednesday